attilamacskasy/opengwtools/vpn-roadwarriors/README.md

 ## Overview

-`vpn_roadwarriors.py` provides a lightweight menu to keep a WireGuard server interface and its peers in sync between a MikroTik CHR and the local JSON cache:
+`vpn_roadwarriors.py` provides a lightweight menu to keep a WireGuard server interface and its peers in sync between a MikroTik CHR and the local JSON cache.
+The VPN helper and the bootstrap/proxmox tooling in the repository are designed to run independently—only the shared configuration files tie them together.

 1. **Test SSH connection to MikroTik** – Quickly validate credentials/IP before making changes.
 The stored router IP defaults to the static address from `bootstrap/bootstrap_routeros.json`, but any new value entered here will be saved back to `vpn-roadwarriors.json` for future runs.
 2. **Check and create WireGuard Server** – Ensures the `opengwtools-roadwarriors` interface exists, generates server keys if missing, sets the listen port and interface address, and reconciles the local cache with peers found on the router.
 3. **Add new WireGuard Peer** – Prompts for the user's name and an optional comment, creates a unique peer on the CHR (allocating the next free address in `10.255.0.0/24`), stores the keys in `vpn-roadwarriors.json`, and writes a ready-to-import WireGuard client configuration into `clients/`.
 4. **Remove WireGuard Peer** – Lets you pick a cached peer, removes it from the MikroTik and deletes the corresponding client configuration file.
+The removal list is numbered so you can safely target the intended user, and the script confirms each deletion across the router, JSON, and local file system.
+5. **List WireGuard Peers** – Displays the managed peers in a numbered table (this option appears once at least one peer exists).
-5. **Exit** – Leaves the utility.
+6. **Exit** – Leaves the utility.

 All peer records are written to `vpn-roadwarriors.json` alongside the server metadata so that rerunning the tool keeps state.
 The generated `.conf` files live under `vpn-roadwarriors/clients/` and are named using the pattern `<firstname>-<lastname>-<RANDOMID>.conf`, matching the peer identity stored on the router.

+> **Quick checklist before each run**
+>
+> 1. Open `vpn-roadwarriors.json` and confirm the connection (SSH) and server values are current—especially `routerIp`, `routerPublicIp`, and the baseline allowed networks.
+> 2. Verify passwordless SSH or test your credentials against the MikroTik CHR; the menu includes a dedicated option for this, but confirming ahead of time avoids failed provisioning runs.

 ### Allowed IP defaults